Sreyan88/sreyan88.github.io/_pages/others.md

 * Winner of NVIDIA Graduate Fellowship 2025 (10/600)
 * Winner of Apple Graduate Fellowship 2025 (~20/1000)
+* Outstanding Achievement award from Computer Science Graduate Program at UMD
 * Outstanding Graduate Assistant Award by UMD for the academic year 2023
 * UMD Dean's List for Fall 2023
 * Recognised by Cisco CX CTO and higher management on multiple occasions for my research and innovation initiatives